sikandersultan/Project-1/README.md

 https://github.com/sikandersultan/Project-1.git

+## User story

+As an extremly busy student that is also working part-time to afford my living expense, I find myself having no time to go through the millions of different food and drinks website.
+So I go to one website where all my food and drink ideas can be broken down to simple easy to read ingredients with specific measurements as well as concise instructions.
+Additionlly if the student isnt too sure what to have any given afternoon, this website can give him a random choice of food and drink as many times as the student pleases.

 ## Description

 Our website is all about food and drink, the cornerstones of literally any civilization.
 Imagine a world without drinks ouch.